GetStream/stream-chat-swift/docusaurus/docs/iOS/swiftui/swiftui-cookbook/custom-composer.md

 }
 ```

-If you now run your app now, you should see the updated composer, as shown on the screenshot.
+If you run your app now, you should see the updated composer, as shown on the screenshot.

 ![Screenshot of the message composer.](../../assets/apple-composer-1.png)